AidaAmini/DyGIE-MECHANIC/README.md

-This code repository is adapted from [DYGIE++](https://github.com/dwadden/dygiepp/blob/allennlp-v1), [Wadden 2019.](https://www.semanticscholar.org/paper/Entity%2C-Relation%2C-and-Event-Extraction-with-Span-Wadden-Wennberg/fac2368c2ec81ef82fd168d49a0def2f8d1ec7d8)
+# COFIE: COVID-19 Open Functional Information Extraction

+This repository contains models, datasets and experiments described in [Extracting a Knowledge Base of Mechanisms from COVID-19 Papers](TBA)

-# COFIE / COFIE-t datasets --Done
+# COFIE / COFIE-G datasets
+We provide two annotated datasets:
+- COFIE: Coarse-grained mechanism relations (`Direct` and `Indirect`)
+- COFIE-G: Granular mechanism relations (`subject-predicate-object`)

-You can find the labeled data related to COFIE in data/cofie/[train,dev,test].json.
-The gold labeled data of dev and test sets for evaluation purposes is in cofie-gold/[dev,test]-gold.tsv
+COFIE is available in data/cofie/[train,dev,test].json.
+The gold labeled data of dev and test sets for evaluation is in cofie-gold/[dev,test]-gold.tsv
-The labeled data showing triple relations with trigger words for COFIE-t dataset is located in data/cofie-t/split/[train,dev,test].json.
-The gold labeled data of dev and test sets for evaluation purposes is in cofie-t-gold/[dev,test]-gold.tsv
+COFIE-G is in data/cofie-t/split/[train,dev,test].json.
+Gold labels are in cofie-t-gold/[dev,test]-gold.tsv

-# DyGIE++COIFE --Done
+# DyGIE++COIFE

-**USABILITY**: This branch is an ongoing update of the DyGIE++ code to play nicely with AllenNLP V1 and allentune Library.
-Implements the model described in the paper [Entity, Relation, and Event Extraction with Contextualized Span Representations](https://www.semanticscholar.org/paper/Entity%2C-Relation%2C-and-Event-Extraction-with-Span-Wadden-Wennberg/fac2368c2ec81ef82fd168d49a0def2f8d1ec7d8).

 ## Table of Contents